agadetsky/pytorch-definitions/README.md

 ```
 To get data for Google word vectors use [official site](https://code.google.com/archive/p/word2vec/).
 You need .bin.gz file.<br/> Don't forget to `gunzip` downloaded file to extract binaries

-Adaptive Skip-gram vectors are available upon request or you can train your owns using instructions in the [official repo](https://github.com/sbos/AdaGram.jl)
+Adaptive Skip-gram vectors are available upon request.
+Also you can train your owns using instructions in the [official repo](https://github.com/sbos/AdaGram.jl)

-The Definition Modeling data is available upon request or you can collect your own.
+The Definition Modeling data is available upon request because of Oxford Dictionaries distribution license.
+Also you can collect your own.
 If you want to collect your own, then you should prepare 3 datasplits: train, test and val.
 Each datasplit is json file with the following format:

 ```
 data = [